NMR pulse sequence:

 Schaefer and coworkers introduced REDOR experiment based on the heteronuclear dipole interaction for the measurement of the interatomic heteronuclear distance.

-The REDOR experiment was developed for spin-1/2 nuclei but has been applied to quadrupole nuclei by Fyfe and coworkers.
-In this case, quadrupole nuclei are the non-observed spins.
+The REDOR experiment was developed for spin-1/2 nuclei but has been applied to quadrupole nuclei.
+In this case, quadrupole nuclei are the observed spins.

 REDOR pulse sequence

 Scheme (1): Because the sample is rotating around the magic angle, the heteronuclear dipole coupling becomes time dependent and averages to zero over one rotor period.
-This heteronuclear dipole interaction has no effect on the 31P echo signal in a normal rotor-synchronized echo experiment.
+This heteronuclear dipole coupling has no effect on the 27Al echo signal in a normal rotor-synchronized echo experiment.

 As in SEDOR experiment, a normalized REDOR difference signal defined as